tmobile/magentaA11y/_checklist-web/main.md

 mobile:
   swipe: |
-    Focus moves within main area
+    Focus moves within the main area

 screenreader:
   role:  |
     It is discoverable with screenreader shortcuts as main landmark
   group: |
-    It contains the content portion of the page starting with the H1
+    It contains the content portion of the page ideally starting with the H1

 gherkin-keyboard:
   - when:  |